rodchristiansen/asbmutil/README.md

 The profile system allows you to manage credentials for multiple ABM instances:

 * **Default Profile**: If no profile is specified, uses the "default" profile
-* **Named Profiles**: Create profiles with descriptive names like "school-east", "business-corp", etc.
+* **Named Profiles**: Create profiles with descriptive names like "school-east", "business-unit-3", etc.
 * **Current Profile**: One profile is always "current" and used by default
 * **Per-Command Override**: Use `--profile` on any command to override the current profile